 NIFA was there for me every step of the way, and as my experience grew and time has passed, I have developed a relationship with NIFA such that I now teach with Dean Parsons at workshops, support their students with additional skills training for both procedural and continuing education needs through our own resource of Skills On Point, LLC.
 I’m fairly certain that Skills On Point, LLC exists because the skills training NIFA invested in me was so confidence-inspiring, professional, and consistent that I felt a need to help meet the market of people who are not looking for a first assisting program but would love to be trained to that caliber.

-My role at NIFA is now as the APRN/PA RNFA Program Director of the collegiate division, workin along side of Dean to help develop relationships for the future first assistants to know they can do it too.
+My role at NIFA is now as the APRN/PA RNFA Program Director of the collegiate division, working along side of Dean to help develop relationships for the future first assistants to know they can do it too.
 It’s not out of your reach, and NIFA can help.

 If you are planning to proceed to a role as a nurse practitioner or physician assistant, you would be wise to consider your training plan just like you consider your study plan for exams.
-Nobody will every care for your success as much as you do, and you should consider the investment in skills training prior to or during your clinical time if at all possible to get the absolute most out of your experience.
+Nobody will ever care for your success as much as you do, and you should consider the investment in skills training prior to or during your clinical time if at all possible to get the absolute most out of your experience.

 The following courses are what I would recommend you consider as you prepare for an inpatient role, albeit surgical or not.
 The process of getting privileges in your skills is much easier if you can show a formalized initial education in the skill/procedure.
 Skills On Point has a myriad of courses designed to help students and new grads get the most out of their clinical experience and walk into a new job with amazing confidence.
-Check out more courses we offer by clicking on any of the courses listed below or visiting our COURSES page.
+Check out more CME courses we offer by clicking on any of the courses listed below or visiting our COURSES page.